-International and Political Studies (IPS) - IPS involves the study of power and norms in a rapidly changing global environment.
-It covers the major actors, ideas and key issues of domestic, regional and global politics, international relations and ethical thought, all of which have a profound impact on Australia's national security and its place in the world.
+Study power and norms in a rapidly changing global environment.
+International and Political Studies covers the major actors, ideas and key issues of domestic, regional and global politics, international relations and ethical thought—all of which have a profound impact on Australia's national security and its place in the world.

 Indonesia is one of Australia's most important neighbours.
 Learn to read, write, speak and understand standard Indonesian, and gain a broad understanding of Indonesian society and cultre.
 No prior Indonesian knowledge is required.